Mikaela Brough

 Research Area

-My work explores the digital security practices and perceptions of climate activists in different risky political contexts.
-From the grassroots to the transnational, my work aims to understand the social, cultural and political dynamics that frame groups’ technological choices.
-Rather than studying secure/cryptographic technologies through a social lens, I aim to study the social first - building our understanding of security from the ground up.
 I am supervised by Dr. Rikke Bjerg Jensen and Professor Martin Albrecht, an ethnographer and a cryptographer respectively.
-My doctoral research is linked to, but not funded by, their EPSRC-funded interdisciplinary project Social Foundations of Cryptography.
+My doctoral research is related to, but not funded by, their EPSRC-funded interdisciplinary project Social Foundations of Cryptography.
 My work is funded through a EPSRC studentship associated with the CDT.

 Current Work